totaljs/jComponent/readme.md

 If you want to use jComponent on your presentation website - use `jcomponent.min.js` only.
 If you create some rich web application, then use `jcta.min.js` because contains template engine and for __SPA__ use `jctajr.min.js` because contains template engine and HTML 5 history API.

 The component doesn't know scopes.
-Only scope with the components work is the browser `window.` scope.
+Only the one scope with the components work is the browser `window.` scope.
 So each path in the form of `some.path.to.something` is automatically routed to `window.some.path.to.something`.
 The library automatically creates values according to the binding path.

 ***